 It depends.
-Per serving, cauliflower crust is lower in everything-calories, carbs, protein, fat, fiber and sodium-with the biggest difference being calories, carbs and protein.
+Per serving, cauliflower crust is lower in everything—calories, carbs, protein, fat, fiber and sodium—with the biggest difference being calories, carbs and protein.
 It's also a smaller serving (1.8 ounces per serving) when compared to the regular pizza crust (2 ounces per serving), so don't be surprised when your slice isn't as large.
 If you're looking to eat fewer calories and carbs, go gluten free or simply eat more veggies, then cauliflower crust is for you.
-But don't think that a slice of this crust means you met your veggie quota for the day nor does it mean you can go crazy with the toppings.
+But don't think that a slice of this crust means you met your veggie quota for the day nor does it mean you should go heavy on the toppings.
 For the size of the slice and the starches that are added in to hold everything together, there's not that much cauliflower in pre-made crusts.
 On the other hand, if you're willing to make your own, our Cauliflower Pizza Crust recipes delivers close to a cup of cauliflower per serving.

 If you're eating fewer calories and carbs in hopes of losing weight, you may actually be better off with the whole-wheat crust.
 The downfall of the cauliflower crust is that it's low in fiber and protein, both of which play a key role in weight loss by helping to keep you feeling full and satisfied after a meal.
 The whole-wheat crust delivers a few extra grams of protein and fiber, and while it's also higher in calories (50 calories more), that's not necessarily a bad thing.
 Those extra calories can help to give your slice more staying power so you actually feel satisfied with your slice (or slices).
-If the mention of sugar in the ingredient list alarms you, don't worry-it's a small amount that's needed for the yeast to work.
-If you want to make your own dough, our recipe for Easy Whole-Wheat Pizza Dough keeps it simple and has more a tad more protein and fiber per serving than the store-bought option.
+If the mention of sugar in the ingredient list alarms you, don't worry—it's a small amount that's needed for the yeast to work.
+If you want to make your own dough, our recipe for Whole-Wheat Pizza Dough keeps it simple and has more a tad more protein and fiber per serving than the store-bought option.

 The Bottom Line